sharmalab/MEDIator/README.md

-# MEDIator Dats Sharing and Federation Framework
+# MEDIator Dats Sharing and Federation Middleware Framework

 Skip to Running MEDIator Container section if you just want to use MEDIator in a container.